+- Needs for LTC do not only depend on disability

+- Socioeconomic characteristics matter, such as

+- Marital status/cohabitation

+- Income

+- House ownership

-- Needs for LTC do not only depend on disability - Socioeconomic characteristics matter, such as - Marital status/cohabitation - Income - House ownership - Just as the occurrence of disability, future realisations of these are unpredictable to individuals, which provides rationale for insurance - If individuals want to protect their assets, an insurance benefit that tops up income might be useful
+- House ownership

+Just as the occurrence of

+disability, future realisations of

+these are unpredictable to

+individuals, which provides

+rationale for insurance

+- If individuals want to protect their assets, an insurance benefit that tops up income might be useful

-- Such an insurance would face serious problems, however: - Moral hazard: Income, marital status and disability do, in varying degrees, depend on the individual's own choices - Adverse selection: Individuals have better info of their likely future characteristics than insurers - Correlation of risks: Lowincome people are more likely to be disabled. - For now: all these problems are ignored... just to provide a very stylised assessment.
+- Such an insurance would face serious problems, however:

+Moral hazard.
+Income, marital status and disability do, in varying degrees, depend on the individual's own choices

+Adverse selection: Individuals have better info of their likely future characteristics than insurers

+Correlation of risks: Low- - Correlation of risks: Low-income people are more likely to be disabled. - For now: all these problems are ignored... just to provide a very stylised assessment.